EconomyLens.com

 Ubisoft's star has fallen with investors in recent months. ©AFP

-Paris (France) (AFP) – Strong performances from major franchises including an “Avatar” tie-in game and juggernaut “Assassin’s Creed” buttressed struggling French games giant Ubisoft’s third-quarter results, the company said Thursday.
-Revenue at 318 million euros ($380 million) in October-December had made for a “solid” period “exceeding our expectations,” chief executive Yves Guillemot said in a statement.
+Paris (France) (AFP) – Strong performances from major franchises, including an “Avatar” tie-in game and the juggernaut “Assassin’s Creed,” bolstered struggling French games giant Ubisoft’s third-quarter results, the company said Thursday.
+Revenue reached 318 million euros ($380 million) in October-December, marking a “solid” period that “exceeded our expectations,” according to chief executive Yves Guillemot in a statement.

 Related

-The company announced the same month that it would look to slash up to 200 of around 1,100 positions at its Paris headquarters.
-Such cuts follow studio closures elsewhere in its global network, including San Francisco, Osaka, Stockholm, Leamington in Britain, and Canada’s Halifax.
-France’s biggest games company, Ubisoft today has around 17,000 employees worldwide after shedding more than 3,000 in recent years.
+These reductions follow studio closures in various locations of its global network, including San Francisco, Osaka, Stockholm, Leamington in Britain, and Halifax in Canada.
+As France’s largest games company, Ubisoft currently employs around 17,000 people worldwide, having cut more than 3,000 positions in recent years.

 © 2024 AFP